sood-varun/core-api-localization/README.md

         }
     }

 5).
-Modify the below method to add the code lines
+Modify the below method in Startup.cs to add the code lines

     public void ConfigureServices(IServiceCollection services)
     {